-The Center for the Study of Slavery and Justice (CSSJ) is a scholarly research center with a public educational mission.
-Recognizing that racial and chattel slavery were central to the historical formation of the Americas and the modern world, the CSSJ creates a space for the interdisciplinary study of the historical forms of slavery while also examining how the legacies of slavery shape our contemporary world.
-We are attentive to contemporary forms of human bondage and injustice.
+The Center for the Study of Slavery and Justice (CSSJ) is a scholarly research center with a public humanities mission.
+Recognizing that racial and chattel slavery were central to the historical formation of the Americas and the modern world, the CSSJ creates a space for the interdisciplinary study of the historical forms of slavery while also examining how these legacies shape our contemporary world.

-- Human Trafficking explores contemporary forms of human bondage and engages in public programing around this issue.
+Human Trafficking.
+This project explores contemporary forms of human bondage and engages in public programing around this issue.

-- Investigating the Criminal Justice System focuses on prison and relations between the police and Black community.
+Investigating the American Criminal Justice System.
+This project focuses on prisons and relations between the police and communities of color.

-- Freedom Archive creates an inventory of materials in the Brown University Library and special collections related to slavery and abolition to help scholars more easily access this material.
+Freedom Archive.
+This project creates an inventory of materials in Brown University Library's Special Collections related to slavery and abolition to help scholars more easily access these items.

 Global Curatorial Project.
 This exhibition and curatorial project presents both the global interconnectedness of Atlantic slavery and the slave trade, as well as illuminates an alternative view about the history of our global modernity.